ep00ch/CMS_SBC/README.md

 Creative Micro Systems (CMS) 9619 Advanced Single Board Computer (SBC) and a CMS 6909 MPU module.

-The ROMs were downloaded using an Apple IIe, so the raw data is in the Apple II monitor format.
+The ROMs were downloaded using an Apple IIe, so the  data is in the Apple II monitor format (.mon).
 However, they are easily changed to other more standard formats using the scripts contained in the makefile.

 ## Background